amundsen-io/amundsenfrontendlibrary/docs/application_config.md

 _TODO: Please add doc_

+## Indexing Optional Resources
+In Amundsen, we currently support indexing other optional resources beyond tables.

-## Index Users
+### Index Users
-In Amundsen, users themselves are data resources and user metadata helps to facilitate network based discovery.
+Users themselves are data resources and user metadata helps to facilitate network based discovery.
 When users are indexed they will show up in search results, and selecting a user surfaces a profile page that displays that user's relationships with different data resources.

 After ingesting user metadata into the search and metadata services, set `IndexUsersConfig.enabled` to `true` on the application configuration to display the UI for the aforementioned features.

+### Index Dashboards
+Introducing dashboards into Amundsen allows users to discovery data analysis that has been already done.
+When dashboards are indexed they will show up in search results, and selecting a dashboard surfaces a page where users can explore dashboard metadata.

+After ingesting dashboard metadata into the search and metadata services, set `IndexDashboardsConfig.enabled` to `true` on the application configuration to display the UI for the aforementioned features.

 ## Mail Client Features
 Amundsen has two features that leverage the custom mail client -- the feedback tool and notifications.